geyang/deep-auto-punctuation/README.md

 The entire dataset is composed of around 50k blog posts from engadget.
 I randomly selected 49k of these as my training set, 50 as my validation set, and around 0.5k as my test set.
 The training is a bit slow on an Intel i7 desktop, averaging 1.5s/file depending on the length of the file.
 As a result, it takes about a day to go through the entire training set.

 ## Todo:
-- [ ] execute demo test after training
-- [ ] add final performance metric
+All done.

 ## Done:
+- [x] execute demo test after training
+- [x] add final performance metric
 - [x] implement minibatch
 - [x] a generative demo
 - [x] add validation (once an hour or so)